onetep-devel/documentation/dipole_correction.rst

 and in this case, dipole correction could and should be added to make sure the results are correct.

+Finally, after running ground state calculation with dipole correction, the total energy reported in the output file will contain the contribution from the dipole layer.
+Furthermore, the output potential will also include the dipole layer contribution.

 In ONETEP, dipole correction can be added by

 .. code::